elymberopoulos/CI_DS_Chapter/DS_ContinuousIntegration_Chapter.md

 #### Deploying Projects

-Once the project config.yml file is configured to test the code whichever way is deemed fit a developer should look into configuring deployment options for Circle CI.
+Once the project config.yml file is configured to test the code whichever way is deemed fit, a developer should look into configuring deployment options for Circle CI.
 A vast amount of services are able to be deployed to with Circle CI.
-Some of these include: Amazon Web Services, Azure, Firebase, Google Cloud, Heroku, and more [^Circle].
-While the deployment steps vary for each platform there will typically be an Orb that can make the process easier for users.
+Some of these include: Amazon Web Services, Azure, Firebase, Google Cloud, and Heroku [^Circle].
+While the deployment steps vary for each platform, there will typically be an Orb that can make the process easier for users.
 Snapcraft is also an option for deployment on Linux distributions.
 Everything necessary for generating a .snap file can be done in the config.yml file.
 There are also other options for distribution such as Artifactory.

 #### Summary